Drum roll please.....

 The theme for the show was 'Rio', a city that Brunsdon himself is very fond of.
 The collection was beautifully bright and featured metallics, an aurora of greens and blues and tribal-inspired jewellery.

-Left: The models in Brunsdon's designs
+Below: The models in Brunsdon's designs

 Below: Setting up the quirky catwalk